Last Updated on 28 November 2025 by Cycloscope

 Sani Pass road from the South African border to the tar (near Himeville and Underberg)

 From the South African border to the tar, there are 13 more kilometers of dirt.
-Here the slopes are very mild but the ongoing road construction works make this section always very muddy.
+Here, the slopes are very mild, but ongoing road construction keeps this section very muddy.

-We were very lucky that on the day of our descent, the weather was very sunny, so it dried up most of the thick mud.
+We were fortunate that on the day of our descent, the weather was very sunny, so it dried up most of the thick mud.
 Otherwise, it would’ve been a nightmare of pushing and pushing for hours.
-This section will be paved quite soon, ask the locals when you are there.
+This section will be paved quite soon.
+Ask the locals when you are there.

 Sani Pass road improvements paving project